chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 }
 ```

-Now, if you would like Terry to be able to view `Project Devops` and Kelly to be able to edit `Project Devops`, you'll add them
+Now, if you would like Terry, a user, to be able to view `Project Devops` and Kelly, another user, to be able to edit `Project Devops`, you will add them as members to the relevant policies.
-as members to the relevant policies.
-You can do that directly in the above JSON when creating the policy, or in the browser
-by selecting **Settings**, then **Policies**, then `Project Devops Policy`.
-Under the **Details** tab, you will find the
-option to select new policy members.
+You can do that directly in the above JSON when creating the policy, or in the browser by selecting **Settings**, then **Policies**, and lastly `Project Devops Policy`.
+Under the **Details** tab, you will find the option to select new policy members.

-Assuming Terry is not a member of any other policy, once you make Terry a member of the `Project Devops Viewers` policy,
-they will only be able to see resources assigned to `Project Devops`.
+Assuming Terry is not a member of any other policy, once you make Terry a member of the `Project Devops Viewers` policy, they will only be able to see resources assigned to `Project Devops`.
 They will not be able to update or delete them.
 Kelly, however, will be able to do both.

 See [Policy Membership]({{< relref "iam-v2-api-reference.md#policy-membership" >}}) for more information on policy membership.